abdhalees/waste-time/README.md

 - You could use the latest es6 syntax. as it's all transformed while building.

 - Becareful there is a precommit hook for code format, linter, copy paste detection and tests.

+- check code quality after at: <https://codeclimate.com/github/abdhalees/waste-time>

 ### Stack:

 - Browserify and Babel: to transform es6 syntax to es5 for cross borwser support.
-- Mocha, Chai and Puppeteer: for end -to-end testing.
+- Mocha, Chai and Puppeteer: for end-to-end testing.
-- Prettier and Eslint : for code formatting and linting.
+- Prettier and Eslint: for code formatting and linting.
 - jscpd: for copy paste detection.
 - nyc: for code coverage.